-When you buy a policy with insurethebox, a telematics black box is fitted to your car – we call this the in-tele-box.
+When you buy a policy with insurethebox, a telematics black box is fitted to your car.
 The box allows us to measure how you drive so we can reward safe driving with monthly Bonus Miles and a possible discount at renewal.

 The box in your car also provides you with additional policy benefits such as theft recovery and Accident Alert, so we can help you when you really need it.

-The in-tele-box uses Global Positioning Satellites, or GPS, to track and receive data in relation to the vehicle’s movement.
+The black box uses Global Positioning Satellites, or GPS, to track and receive data in relation to the vehicle’s movement.
 With GPS we are able to see the position of the car as long as the signal is visible to a satellite.

 If you tell us your car has been stolen, we will liaise with the Police and try to direct them to where your car is located.
 You will first need to report the car stolen and get a crime number, and then we do the rest.